chbrian/chbrian.github.io/index.md

-Thanks for the theme supported by [Jekyll-bootstrap](http://jekyllbootstrap.com/) .
+Thanks for the theme powered by [Jekyll-bootstrap](http://jekyllbootstrap.com/) .